HITECHCRIME/HC_SG51_Colorized_World/README.md

 preach words
 they don't mean a thing
-same thing to everyone
+same thing fast to reap
-fast to reap just for you
+just for you
-the chosen one
+the chosen one to everyone

 painting grey
 on a masterpiece
 seeking all waste
 among  order
-throttle fully bent
+throttle fully bent (done)

 no hidden layers
 just the grief